Don’t let anyone tell you a college degree – or what major you pick – doesn’t make a big difference in life. The numbers tell a different story.

-These reports show average annual pay in wide ranges, magnified by multiplying them over a 40 year career.
-But it’s important to remember that regardless of degree, people who make wise spending and investing decisions can build substantial nest eggs and have an easier, earlier, and better retirement.
+We’re looking at the long term here and seeing numbers in the millions from the Census Bureau.
+These reports also show average annual pay ranging from the neighborhood of $40,000 to $90,000.
+That’s a wide range, and lifetime earnings are a mind-boggling sort of number.
+But it’s important to remember that regardless of degree, people who make wise spending decisions and smart investments can build substantial nest eggs and have an easier, earlier, and better retirement.

 Want to dig into the reports for details?
 Here you go.
 More data is expected later this month, when the Census Bureau will release “three-year ACS estimates (covering 2009-2011) on field of degree, which will include all geographic areas with a population of 20,000 or more.”

 Finally, below is an infographic highlighting what engineering majors can expect after earning a bachelor’s degree.
 You can see similar graphics for other fields here.

 More from Money Talks News

 - Employment & Career